doersino/cellular-automata-posters/README.md

 # cellular-automata-posters

 Simple Python script that **generates cellular automata posters as PDF** files.
-Heavily inspired by [this Reddit post](https://www.reddit.com/r/cellular_automata/comments/6bg60e/2d_cellular_automata_posters/) -- **all credit goes to /u/collatz_conjecture**, while any criticism (e.g. for taking their idea and running with it) is to be directed at me.
+Heavily inspired by [this Reddit post](https://www.reddit.com/r/cellular_automata/comments/6bg60e/2d_cellular_automata_posters/) – **all credit goes to /u/collatz_conjecture**, while any criticism (e.g. for taking their concept and running with it) is to be directed at [me](https://github.com/doersino).

 ## Examples